Reading time: 20min

 Make sure customers pay on time

-We still haven’t created a project, and we already want to know when the customer will pay.
-It sounds confusing, but trust me, it is time-efficient.
+We still haven’t created a project, and we already want to know when we should bill the customer and when they should pay.
+This is where invoice moments and due dates come in.

-When you create a project, Rentman can automatically tell when you should create the invoice and if it has to be a complete or a partial one.
-If it is a partial invoice, do not worry, Rentman will also tell you when you should create the rest of the invoice.
-This is all due to Invoice moments.
-Depending on how you set them up, you will be told which part of the project has to be invoiced straight away after the confirmation from the customer, and which part has to be invoiced before the event (or after).
+When you create a project, invoice moments will tell when you should create the invoice and if it has to be a complete or a partial one.
+If it is a partial invoice, Rentman will also tell you when you should create the rest of the invoice.
+Depending on how you set them up, you will be told how much of the total will be invoiced after signing, before the first day of the project, or after the event concludes.

 6 - Go to settings Configuration > Finance > Invoice moments.
-Check what already exists.
-Do you relate?
-Perfect.
-Otherwise, edit them, delete them and create new ones to match your workflow.
-Quite some users ask the customer to pay a certain percentage as an advance payment when the quotation is confirmed.
-The rest will then be paid after the event.
-Create at least one invoice moment that makes the customer pay 30% before the event and 70% at the end of the event.
+Create one invoice moment that makes the customer pay 30% before the event and 70% at the end of the event.